KeirLoire/RimTerra/README.md

 ## About

-Allows terraforming of stone terrain into usable soil.
+Terraform rocky terrain to usable soil.
+Expand your colony's farmland.

 - Transform rocky terrain into fertile stony soil using limestone blocks.
 - Convert stony soil into fertile soil using pemmican.